-Sixth Form Admission Arrangements for Entry September 2018
+Sixth Form Admission Policy for Entry September 2019

 2. Oversubscription Criteria

-1. Students in the care of the Local Authority, or who have been previously and are now formally adopted and who have met the Sixth Form published examination entrance requirement for the courses by the time of admission.
+- Catholic students in the care of the Local Authority, or who have previously been in care but ceased to be so because they were adopted (or became subject to a child arrangements or special guardian ship order) immediately following having been in care and who have met the Sixth Form published examination entrance requirement for the courses by the time of admission.

 3. Tie Breaker